alexdgibson/cc_website/content/blog/good_science/index.md

 categories:
 date: "2025-05-01"
 draft: false
-excerpt: My thoughts on
+excerpt: We don’t need more science, we need better science.
 layout: single
-subtitle:
+subtitle: My PhD is important for the wrong reasons.
 title: Should My PhD Exist?
 auto_ids: false
 ---
-My PhD is important for the wrong reasons.

-Titled “On examining poor statistical practices in published clinical prediction models” I have been searching for problems and issues in prediction research for the last 273 days.
+Titled “On examining poor statistical practices in published clinical prediction models” for the last 273 days I have been searching for problems and issues in prediction research.

-What I rarely see are, well developed, rigorous studies that are pre-registered with appropriate methods, following expert guidelines and published with open access code/data for reproducibility and replicability.
+What I rarely see are, well developed, rigorous prediction modelling studies that are pre-registered with appropriate methods, following expert guidelines and published with open access code/data for reproducibility and replicability.
 Simple, good research practices.

 That is not to say there aren't plenty of fantastic, impactful studies that change practice and policy.
 But after nearly a year, I have found there is more than enough sub-optimal research, that I am spoilt for choice, having had to sideline countless study ideas.
 And it makes me wonder… <br><br>